7 Ways To Shut Down A Speed Trap

 Here are some approaches you can suggest to your state senator or representative:

-By giving your legislator concrete and realistic suggestions you will have made it difficult for he or she to just ignore your request.
+By giving your legislator concrete and realistic suggestions you will have made it difficult for him or her to just ignore your request.
 Getting a bill drafted and introduced is still a long way from getting it passed into law, but it sure is a good start in the right direction.

 7) Challenge Your Speed Trap Ticket In Court